Pulau Siau Travel Guide: Visiting The Siau Island Tarsier In Sulawesi, Indonesia

 • Mount Karangetang (Gunung Karangetang)

-The Karangetang volcano is the coolest feature of Siau Island, and you can’t go anywhere on the island without seeing it.
+The Karangetang volcano is the most amazing feature of Siau Island, and you can’t go anywhere on the island without seeing it.

 It’s one of the most active volcanoes in Indonesia, and the top has twin smoking craters.
-If you’re lucky, you may even get to see it spouting lava at night.
+If you’re lucky, you may even get to see it spouting molten lava and rock bombs at night, which it does pretty often.

-You can climb to the top, but to be safe most people only hike partway up the mountain and peep at the smoking craters from a distance (and even that’s a bit risky).
+You can climb to the top of Karangetang if you’re feeling extra crazy, but to be safe most people only hike partway up the mountain and peep at the smoking craters from a distance (and even that’s a bit risky).

 • Mahoro Island (Pulau Mahoro)